Title: The Fault in Our Stars

-So to me this book will always be my book.
+So to me The Fault in Our Stars will always be my book.
 It’s that special book that I don’t think I ever want to read again because I know that I could dig holes in the plot and find more cringeworthy aspects to complain about…

 But it’s still my book.

-I urge everyone to read this book with an open heart.
+I urge everyone to read The Fault in Our Stars with an open heart.
 Or if you have already read it and think it’s just a cheap teen romance to think again about some of what might appear to be the more minor aspects of the story.
 Hear how it feels to be these characters.
 They speak the truth of those who live with an illness every day and have no one to speak for them.

 As Augustus says “The marks humans leave are too often scars”.

-Well so too has this book left its scars; it has forever carved itself into my heart and made me feel as if it was written just for me.
+Well so too has this book left its scars; The Fault in Our Stars has forever carved itself into my heart and made me feel as if it was written just for me.

 five perfectly imperfect stars